demisto/content/Packs/AWS_ELB/README.md

 This pack includes Cortex XSIAM content.

 ## Important Notes
-* The time in this pack is parsed with calculaton of UTC 00:00+.
+* Time in this pack is parsed with the calculaton of UTC 00:00+.

 ## Configuration on Server Side
 When you enable access logs for your load balancer, you must specify the name of the S3 bucket where the load balancer will store the logs.
 The bucket must have a bucket policy that grants Elastic Load Balancing permission to write to the bucket.